Education

 SCNC2201: optimism and agency in times of change

-This new course at The Australian National University invites students into a workshop environment with guest speakers from inside and outside the university.
+This course at the Australian National University invites students into a workshop environment with guest speakers from inside and outside the university.

 Learn about the wide range of ways of contributing to global challenges, find directions that fit with your strengths and interests, and develop a sense of agency and empowerment.